Welcome to the Governors’ page of the school website – we hope you find it useful in telling you who we are and what we do.

 Who are we?

-The Governing Body at Long Ridings is made up of 19 Governors who are committed to the school’s aims to encourage and develop the whole child intellectually, physically, emotionally, morally and spiritually, to achieve his or her full potential within a forward-looking, stimulating and secure environment.
-We aim to work in close partnership with Mr Harris (who is a member of the Governing Body), staff, pupils and parents to enable children to achieve success and to prepare them for the opportunities and experiences of adult life within a culturally diverse, ever changing, society.
+The Governing Body at Long Ridings is made up of 16 Governors and 2 Associates who are committed to the school’s aims to encourage and develop the whole child intellectually, physically, emotionally, morally and spiritually, to achieve his or her full potential within a forward-looking, stimulating and secure environment.
+We aim to work in close partnership with Ms. Murthen (who is a member of the Governing Body), staff, pupils and parents to enable children to achieve success and to prepare them for the opportunities and experiences of adult life within a culturally diverse, ever changing, society.

 The Governing Body is made of members from different groups – parents, staff, our local community and the Local Authority.
 Individual governors bring their own experiences and expertise to the governing body and we aim to use their skills to the benefit of the school.

 What is our purpose?